realgarit/emerald-shiny-hunter/README.md

 - Save the game

 For wild encounters:
-- Position your character on Route 101 or 102
+- Position your character on the route/dungeon you want to hunt
 - Save the game

 ### 3. Set your Trainer IDs

-Open the script you want to use and set your IDs:
+Open `src/hunt.py` and set your IDs:

 ```python
 TID = 56078  # Your Trainer ID